 It’s generally best practice to open your windows as wide as they can go for at least 20 minutes a day.

-However, even this isn’t enough to meaningfully improve your indoor air quality, as recent studies suggest that the level of VOC shoots back up shortly after you close your windows.
+However, even this isn’t enough to meaningfully improve your indoor air quality, as recent studies suggestOpens in a new tab. that the level of VOC shoots back up shortly after you close your windows.
 And, since opening your windows allows harmful pollutants from outside air to enter your home, you can only get down to outdoor pollution levels, which is still high in many urban environments.

 Only opening your window in the early morning or late evening when outdoor pollution tends to dip, but ultimately you will need a more efficient and effective solution.